IBM-Cloud/docs/toolchains/toolchains_overview.md

 ![Toolchain diagram](images/toolchain_diagram.png)

 1. Review the default information for the toolchain settings.
 The toolchain's name identifies it in {{site.data.keyword.Bluemix}}.
 If you already have a toolchain with that name, or if you want to use a different name, change the toolchain's name.
-1. If you want to create the toolchain before you configure tool integrations, click **CREATE** and confirm that you want to create the toolchain without tool integrations.
-Continue to the [Creating a toolchain](#creating_a_toolchain) section that describes the steps that run automatically to set up your toolchain.
-1. If you want to configure tool integrations before you create the toolchain, in the Configurable Integrations section, select each tool integration that you want to configure.
+1. In the Configurable Integrations section, select each tool integration that you want to configure for your toolchain.
 For information about configuring the tool integrations, see [Configuring tool integrations](../toolchains/toolchains_integrations.html){: new_window}.
 1. Click **Create**.
 Several steps run automatically to set up your toolchain:

  * The toolchain is created.